 While the new algorithm largely leaves advertising intact, it’s a smart practice to apportion your advertising budget according to the kind of posts that tend to do well with your audience, instead of dividing it equally among all your posts.

-According to Larry Kim, founder of WordStream, your content can be categorised as unicorns and donkeys - content that works well, and content that doesn’t.
+According to Larry Kim, founder of WordStream and MobileMonkey, your content can be categorised as unicorns and donkeys - content that works well, and content that doesn’t.
 Find your unicorns, make more and promote them!

 - Listen to your metrics: